L13/vscode-diff/README.md

 * Double click an item in the list to open the diff or the file.
 * Mouse and keyboard support for selecting items in list.
 * Search for pathnames to filter diff result.
+* Manage your favorite diffs and start a compare immediately.

 Select a folder with the dialog, swap the paths and compare two files or folders.